What is induction of labour?

 Sometimes you may be experiencing complications already during pregnancy, such as high blood pressure (preeclampsia, eclampsia), gestational diabetes, issues with the placenta or problems with amniotic fluid (low volume or infection).

-These reasons can make it risky to continue the pregnancy, therefore it is better for you to deliver your baby now rather than wait for the labour to come spontaneously.
+These reasons can make it risky to continue the pregnancy, therefore it is better for you to deliver your baby rather than wait for the labour to start spontaneously.

 Your doctor or midwife will discuss this with you and whether you will require a labour induction.

 Having an induction of labour?
 Download a patient information leaflet here to discuss with your clinician.